helenzhupnyk/helenzhupnyk.github.io/_pages/about.md

 ## About Me

-Hi, I’m Mariia-Olena Zhupnyk — a junior data scientist with a passion for turning data into actionable insights.
+Hi, I’m Mariia-Olena Zhupnyk — a **junior Data Scientist** with a passion for turning data into actionable insights.
 My current focus includes data analysis, exploratory data visualization, and building data-driven tools to support smarter business decisions.
 I enjoy finding meaningful patterns in messy datasets and transforming them into clear, strategic insights.

-I’m currently a Data Science Intern at M2M Tech, where I’m gaining real-world experience solving practical AI and data challenges.
+I’m currently a **Data Science Intern at M2M Tech**, where I’m gaining real-world experience solving practical AI and data challenges.
 I’ve worked on tasks such as exploratory data analysis, feature engineering, and model evaluation — all while collaborating in a team-based environment.
 I participated in a WIL project supporting data exploration and model development for a real-world AI use case.
 I contributed to internal discussions, task tracking, and learned project scoping practices.

 I hold a Master’s degree in Computer Science and have worked across multiple domains — including data analytics, customer service, and website administration.
 This blend gives me a unique perspective on both technical problem-solving and user-centered thinking.